bitextor/bicleaner/README.md

 ```

 This will train an Extra Trees classifier for English-Czech using the corpus corpus.en-cs.train, the probabilistic dictionaries `dict-en-cs.gz` and `dict-cs-en.gz`, and the word frequency dictionaries `wordfreqs-en.gz` and `wordfreqs-cs.gz`.
-This training will use 50000 good and 50000 bad examples, and a block size of 1000 sentences.
+This training will use 50000 good and 50000 bad examples.
 The classifier data will be stored in `en-cs.classifier`, with the metadata in `training.en-cs.yaml`.
 The improved fluency language models will be `model.en-cs.en` and `model.en-cs.cs`, and the porn filter model will be `porn-model.en`.

 The generated .yaml file provides the following information, that is useful to get a sense on how good or bad was the training (and is also a needed input file for classifying):